 Our directions and policies are determined by a 15-member Board of Directors comprised of farmers appointed by the provincial chicken marketing boards.
 Non-farmer directors — one from the restaurant industry, another from the further processing industry, and two representing the processing industry — are appointed by their respective national associations.
 This way, Chicken Farmers of Canada and its stakeholders work together on behalf of Canada’s chicken industry, from farmer to consumer.

-To lead and grow a sustainable Canadian chicken industry, while strengthening trust and enhancing value for Canadians.
+To lead and grow a trusted and sustainable Canadian chicken sector.

 Each year, Chicken Farmers of Canada issues an annual report on the previous fiscal year with an update on strategic priorities, a market report, a trade update, financial statements, and other topics of interest.